CFWD-FM

-CFWD-FM is a radio station in Saskatoon, Saskatchewan.
-Owned by Harvard Media, it broadcasts a rock-leaning classic hits format branded as 96.3 Cruz FM.
+CFWD-FM (96.3 FM, "96.3 Cruz FM") is a radio station in Saskatoon, Saskatchewan.
+Owned by Harvard Media, it broadcasts a mainstream rock format.

 History

 Licensed to Harvard Broadcasting on May 28, 2007, the station was originally scheduled to launch on 92.3 FM.
-However, it applied for a change of frequency to 96.3 FM, citing the potential for third-adjacent interference to CKBL.
+However, it applied for a change of frequency to 96.3 FM, citing the potential for third-adjacent interference to 92.9 The Bull.

 On April 9, 2008, the new station signed on and began stunting with Christmas music as Santa FM in preparation for its official launch; the campaign also featured publicists parading the streets of Saskatoon in Santa Claus costumes.
-On April 11, 2008 at 3:00 p.m., the station officially launched with a contemporary hit radio (CHR) format branded as Wired 96.3.
+On April 11, 2008 at 3:00 p.m., the station officially launched with a CHR/Top 40 format branded as Wired 96.3.